Bits-to-Photon: End-to-End Learned Scalable Point Cloud Compression for Direct Rendering: Method

 \subsection{Training}

 With the hierarchical coding structure and the scalable delivery and rendering scheme, we encode the point cloud into bit-streams at levels $L$ to $N$, and depending on the target bit rate, deliver from level $L$ up to level $M$ and render at level $M$, with $L\leq M \leq N$.
-As mentioned earlier, some lower levels are too sparse for adequate rendering, thus they are only used for the conditional coding purpose.
-Therefore, we have $M > L$ in general.

 Because we want to design a scalable coding scheme that can accommodate a large rate range corresponding to deliver up to a level between $M_{\min}$ and $M_{\max}$, we train the model using the rate-distortion loss function defined on all coding and rendering levels, as,